YeisraelD/Facial-Recognition-Attendance-System/README.md

 # Facial-Recognition

-- Developed an automated attendance system using Python and OpenCV for real-time face detection and recognition.
+- An automated attendance system using Python and OpenCV for real-time face detection and recognition.
 Implemented image preprocessing, feature extraction, and webcam-based recognition to identify and log students efficiently.

 - Applied machine learning techniques to enhance detection accuracy and reduce false recognition rates.
 Integrated the